-These policies apply equally to those with whom we conduct business, including our suppliers, distributors, contractors, agents, service providers, partners, and customers ("Third Party Representatives").
-To ensure that our partners conduct business with a high degree of integrity and in a socially and environmentally responsible manner, all Third Party Representatives are expected to adhere to our Third Party Code of Conduct.
-Based on our own Code of Ethics and Business Conduct, the Third Party Code of Conduct applies to all Third Party Representatives worldwide.
-Under the Code, third parties are expected to respect, acknowledge, and uphold standards on the following key themes and extend these standards to their supply chain:
+These policies apply equally to those with whom we conduct business, including our suppliers, distributors, contractors, agents, service providers, partners, and customers ("Third Parties").
+To ensure that our partners conduct business with a high degree of integrity and in a socially and environmentally responsible manner, all Third Parties are expected to adhere to our Third Party Code of Conduct.
+Based on our own Code of Ethics and Business Conduct, the Third Party Code of Conduct applies to all Third Parties worldwide.
+Under the Code, our Third Parties are expected to respect, acknowledge, and uphold standards on the following key themes and extend these standards to their supply chain:

-- \rightarrow working conditions:
+- → working conditions:

-- \rightarrow employee health and safety;
+- \rightarrow employee health and safety:

-- \rightarrow prohibition of child labor, forced labor, and human trafficking;
+- \rightarrow prohibition of child labor, forced labor, and human trafficking:

+- \rightarrow business ethics, anti-corruption, and anti-bribery; \rightarrow product and service quality.

-- \rightarrow data privacy;
+- \rightarrow data privacy:

-- \rightarrow environmental responsibility;
+- → environmental responsibility;

 - → conflict-free mineral sourcing; and

-- \rightarrow business ethics, anti-corruption, and anti-bribery; \rightarrow product and service quality.